bernie-skipole/indipydriver/docs/source/usage/example1.rst

 ========

-Classes introduced here are described in further detail later in this documentation, but initially view the following example.
+Classes introduced here are described in further detail later but initially view the following example.

 An example driver - a simulated thermostat and heater reports a temperature maintained at 15C::